PTPells/ptpedia/ideas.md

 ###  questions
+*i've been surprised by how asking a familiar question, in an unexpected way, can invite more truthful and thoughtful responses and in turn, substantitve interactions. here are questions i find myself asking...*

 +  *How are you telling time at the moment?*
 +  *What is resonating with you right now?
 A quote?
 A song?
 A book?
 A film?
 Something else?*
 +  *Is there a thought that's been recurring in your mind, but you haven't advanced it?*